Chapter 1: The Vitals of Data#

 Review Questions#

 3. ANYCHD is stored as 0 and 1.
-A student calculates the mean ANYCHD across all 500 participants and gets 0.31. (a) What does this number mean? (b) Is calculating the mean of a 0/1 variable meaningful? (c) What is the correct level of measurement for ANYCHD?
+A student calculates the mean ANYCHD across all 500 participants and gets 0.31. (a) What does this number actually mean? (b) Is calculating the mean of a 0/1 variable mathematically meaningful? (c) What is the correct level of measurement for ANYCHD?

 4. A hospital records each patient’s diastolic blood pressure in mmHg.
 Classify this variable at the correct level and justify every step.